nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 The default scheduler is a single-threaded [`GreedyScheduler`](./components/schedulers.md#greedy-scheduler).
 An application can be configured to use a different scheduler `Scheduler` ({cpp:class}`C++ <holoscan::Scheduler>`/{py:class}`Python <holoscan.core.Scheduler>`) or change the parameters from the default scheduler, using the `scheduler()` function ({cpp:func}`C++ <holoscan::Fragment::scheduler>`/{py:func}`Python <holoscan.core.Fragment.scheduler>`).

 For example, if an application needs to run multiple operators in parallel, the [`MultiThreadScheduler`](./components/schedulers.md#multithread-scheduler) or [`EventBasedScheduler`](./components/schedulers.md#event-based-scheduler) can instead be used.
 The difference between the two is that the MultiThreadScheduler is based on actively polling operators to determine if they are ready to execute, while the EventBasedScheduler will instead wait for an event indicating that an operator is ready to execute.
+Additionally, the EventBasedScheduler also offers options for running time-critical operators under real-time scheduling policies supported by Linux kernel (see {ref}`Real-time scheduling with thread pools<configuring-app-thread-pools-realtime>`).

 The code snippet below shows how to set and configure a non-default scheduler: